android/kotlin-guides/interop.md

 Every non-primitive parameter, return, and field type in a public API should have a nullability annotation.
 Non-annotated types are interpreted as ["platform" types](https://kotlinlang.org/docs/reference/java-interop.html#null-safety-and-platform-types) which have ambiguous nullability.

 JSR 305 package annotations could be used to set up a reasonable default but are currently discouraged.
-They require an opt-in flag to be honored by the compiler.
+They require an opt-in flag to be honored by the compiler and conflict with Java 9's module system.

 # Kotlin (for Java consumption)